Action of 5 October 1804

-The action of 5 October 1804 was a naval engagement that took place off the southern coast of Portugal during the Napoleonic Wars.
-In this confrontation, a British squadron under the command of Commodore Graham Moore attacked and defeated a Spanish squadron led by Brigadier Don José de Bustamante.
-Although Britain and Spain were technically at peace at the time, tensions were high, and the British sought to intercept Spanish ships carrying treasure from the Americas.
-The attack resulted in the capture of three Spanish frigates and the destruction of a fourth, escalating tensions and leading Spain to declare war on Britain shortly afterward.
+The action of 5 October 1804 was fought off Cabo de Santa Maria during the Napoleonic Wars.
+In the engagement, a British squadron under Commodore Graham Moore attacked a Spanish squadron led by Brigadier José de Bustamante.
+Although Britain and Spain were at peace at the time, the British had received intelligence that Bustamante's squadron was transporting gold from Montevideo to Cádiz to bolster Spain's finances before the Spanish declared war on Britain.
+Moore's squadron destroyed one Spanish frigate and captured the other three, ensuring that none of the transported gold reached Spain.
+The engagement incited outrage in Spain and on December 1804 Charles IV of Spain declared war on Britain.

 Background

 Under the terms of a secret convention Spain had to pay 72 million francs annually to France until it declared war on Britain.
 The British had learned of the treaty, and knew it was likely that Spain would declare war soon after the arrival of the treasure ships.
 Since the British also knew that by law the fleet could only land at Cádiz, as well as its place and approximate time of departure from South America, it was not difficult to position a squadron to intercept it.